freechipnuts/chiplets/about.md

 layout: page
-title: "PAGE-TITLE"
+title: "About me"
-permalink: /URL-PATH
+permalink: /about

-# About me

 a fluffy squirrel who likes chipnuts !!